chinasatokolo/DatasetsforGlobalHealth/README.md

 ## Datasets I'm working on
-Like a lot of other researches nowadays, I am interested in collecting data about COVID-19!
-Some of my current work on datasets revolves around this.
+Like a lot of other researchers nowadays, I am interested in collecting data about COVID-19!
+Some of my current work with datasets revolves around this.
+Also, as a computer vision researcher, it's somewhat hard to find image or video datasets.
+I'm curating one at the moment for respiratory disease diagnosis, and definitely hope to share it in the future!

 * mHealth applications deployed throughout the Global South
 * COVID-19 economic relief policies in African countries